 SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria To encourage and support a competitive, diverse and stable economy and to protect and enhance Central Lincolnshire's hierarchy of centres to meet the needs of residents and visitors. infrastructure, of a type required by businesses for a range of employment uses?
 15b.
 Does the Plan result in a loss of employment land?
 15c.
 Does the Plan promote the area as an area for investment?
 15d.
 Does the Plan help diversify the economy, both in urban and rural areas?
 15e.
 Does the Plan support and encourage the growth of businesses in rural areas?
 15f.
 Does the Plan promote sustainable tourism?
 The location of housing and gypsy and traveller sites will largely not have an effect on this objective, however where a site would result in the loss of employment land, currently in employment use, this may have a significant negative effect ().
 However, if not currently in employment use because, for example, the site has lay vacant for a number of years, the effect is expected to be negligible (0).
-SA Criteria: Sites that would result in the loss of allocated employment land currently in employment use () Sites that would result in the loss of non-allocated employment land currently in employment use () Sites that would result in the loss of employment land not currently in employment use (-) Sites that would result in the loss of employment land not currently in employment use are likely to have a negligible effect (0) (Source: Adopted Central Lincolnshire Local Plan 2017 Policies Map) Mixed use sites that incorporate an element of employment are likely to have a positive effect on this objective.
-SA Criteria: Sites that incorporate an element of employment use are likely to have a minor positive effect (-) Sites that do not incorporate an element of employment use are likely to have a minor positive effect (0) (Source: Central Lincolnshire Site Assessment) Employment site options New employment sites across the Central Lincolnshire area should have a positive effect on this objective by providing land for existing businesses to expand and attracting new businesses into the area.
+SA Criteria: Sites that would result in the loss of allocated employment land currently in employment use () Sites that would result in the loss of non-allocated employment land currently in employment use (-) Sites that would result in the loss of employment land not currently in employment use are likely to have a negligible effect (0) (Source: Adopted Central Lincolnshire Local Plan 2017 Policies Map) Mixed use site options Mixed use sites that incorporate an element of employment are likely to have a positive effect on this objective.
+SA Criteria: Sites that incorporate an element of employment use are likely to have a minor positive effect (+) Sites that do not incorporate an element of employment use are likely to have a negligible effect (0) (Source: Central Lincolnshire Site Assessment) Employment site options New employment sites across the Central Lincolnshire area should have a positive effect on this objective by providing land for existing businesses to expand and attracting new businesses into the area.

 SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria SA Criteria: Large sites (5 ha or more) are likely to have significant positive effects (++) Small sites (less than 5 ha) are likely to have minor positive effects (+) (Source: Central Lincolnshire Site Assessment) 15.2 Protect and enhance hierarchy of centres All types of site options High quality new development within Lincoln's City Centre and the Town Centres of Gainsborough, Sleaford, Market Rasen and Caistor will help to enhance the built environment in these Centres, encouraging people to use them and contributing to their viability and vitality.
 The starting point will be the boundaries as per the currently adopted Local Plan (April 2017), however the SA may need to be updated if these boundaries are revised as the plan progresses.
-SA Criteria: Sites that are within the boundaries of Lincoln City Centre, or Gainsborough, Sleaford, Market Rasen or Caistor Town Centre, will have a significant positive effect (++) Sites that are not within the boundaries of these centres are likely to have a negligible effect (0) (Source: Adopted Central Lincolnshire Local Plan 2017 Policies Map) n/a
+Sites that are within the boundaries of Lincoln City Centre, or Gainsborough, Sleaford, Market Rasen or Caistor Town Centre, will have a significant positive effect (++) Sites that are not within the boundaries of these centres are likely to have a negligible effect (0) n/a